 The aimpoints are the positions on the instrument where the flux from a point source with no commanded offsets is placed.
-Note that the aimpoint position is offset by $\approx 10-20''$ from the optical axis.1.
+Note that unlike ACIS, where the aimpoint position is offset by $\approx 10-20''$ from the optical axis1, there are no offsets for the HRC.
+Offsets may be set for spectroscopic observations on the HRC-S (see Section 9.3.1).
 There are two nominal aimpoints as indicated in Figure 7.1 - one at the approximate center of the HRC-I, and the other slightly off-center on HRC-S. The HRC-S aimpoint Z-offset places the LETG-dispersed image along the centerline of the thinner part of the UV/Ion Shield (the two white rectangles in the diagram; see Section 7.8).
 The HRC-S aimpoint Y-offset is slightly off-center, so that the boundaries between the three HRC-S segments correspond to different wavelengths of the grating-dispersed spectrum (see Chapter 9 for details).